MEET THE BAND

 SHEILA PEPPLE – LEAD VOCALS

 If we had to pick one moment where the band went from “hey, these guys are pretty good” to “wow, this is the best show band I’ve ever heard”, it was the first time Sheila took the stage with us.
-She dazzles audiences with her stellar takes on tunes from “Natural Woman” to “25 or 6 to 4”.
+She dazzles audiences with her stellar takes on tunes from "Respect" and “Natural Woman” to “25 or 6 to 4”.

 “BROTHER” JOHN KATTKE – GUITAR and VOCALS